Christchurch is a progressive city that lies at the edge of the Canterbury Region in New Zealand.

-At least once during the trip, you'll spot some seals, seagulls, dolphins, and even whales.
+At least once during your trip on the Coastal Pacific Train, you'll spot some seals, seagulls, dolphins, and even whales.

-You can also grab some food and drinks, as well as souvenirs, without having to leave the trip, as they are sold aboard.
+You can also grab some food, drinks, and souvenirs without leaving the train, as they are sold aboard.

-A 15-minute drive north of Christchurch's central city, Waimak River Horse Treks is located along the Wamakariri River in Christchurch's northern suburbs, where you can enjoy the countryside's quietness.
+Waimak River Horse Treks is located along the Waimakariri River in Christchurch's northern suburbs, where you can enjoy the countryside's quietness.

-Additionally, the river was the first jet boat trials site, and jet boats are still popular among residents and tourists.
+It was the first jet boat trial site, and jet boats are still popular among residents and tourists.

-They also offer riding classes for adults and children and leasing options for your special events.
+They also offer riding classes for adults and children and leasing options for special events.

 You may also exempt yourself from horseback riding and relax in the picnic areas on the riverbank.